Skip to main content

 port: 27017

-# For a MongoDB running outside any container
+# For an additional MongoDB running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"